Cargo ship that destroyed Baltimore bridge towed to port

 The Key Bridge Response Unified Command said the complex operation involved the Coast Guard, the US Army Corps of Engineers, the Maryland Department of the Environment and other agencies.

-It said the Dali, which is still laden with stacks of containers, was refloated at high tide and began the 2.5-mile (four-kilometer) journey into port at a speed of roughly one mile per hour (1.6 kilometers per hour).
+It said the Dali, which is still laden with stacks of containers, was refloated at high tide and began the four-kilometer journey into port at a speed of roughly 1.6 kilometers per hour.

 The 106,000-ton ship had been headed for Sri Lanka at the time of the accident.

-Moving the nearly 1,000-foot (300-meter) container vessel is a major step in reopening the key shipping channel.
+Moving the nearly 300-meter container vessel is a major step in reopening the key shipping channel.

 The accident shut down the port, though temporary channels have allowed some traffic in and out of Baltimore.